mnzaki/gitomote-deploy/README.md

 ### Redeploying

 Just make changes then `git commit && git push` to deploy!
-This will run `docker-compose up -d --build --remove-orphans` remotely.
+This will run `docker compose up -d --build --remove-orphans` remotely.

 You can also use `gitomote deploy` which will help you commit changes and update submodules and push and start tailing logs, all in one go.